 Consumer Cash Resources Handbook

-The FNRC Consumer Cash Resources Handbook for Residential, Adult Day, and ICF service providers is available from this link: Consumer Cash Resources Handbook.
+The FNRC Consumer Cash Resources Handbook for Residential, Adult Day, and ICF service providers is available from this link: FNRC Cash Resources Handbook

 For additional information about vendorization and rates, types of facilities, and training programs, please visit the Department of Developmental Services’ Vendor and Provider Information pages.